ward/run/_posts/2019-05-19-20km-door-brussel.md

 ' %}

 After this you pretty quickly drop into a first of three tunnels.
-Part of the reason I decided to go for solely manual lapping on this race.
+Part of the reason I decided to go for manual lapping on this race.
 I stick close to the two pacers through the first tunnel.
 Heading into the second tunnel, the pacers are no longer sticking together.
 I decide to follow the faster one, Fast Pacer, of the two.
 After the second tunnel, I spot another km marker.